rob-blackbourn/bareASGI/docs/server_sent_events.rst

     uvicorn.run(app, host='localhost', port=9009)

-Note that we set the host to "localhost" to avaoid CORS errors.
+Note that we set the host to "localhost" to avoid CORS errors.

+Also, most ASGI servers (all the ones I've tried) buffer streaming data.
+The effect of this is that an event gets sent when the next event is yielded.
+We can defeat this by sending an SSE comment `":\\n\\n\\n"`.
+In the above example this can be seen by increasing the time tick from 1 second to 5 seconds, and observing the raw event stream in the Network tab of dev-tools in the browser.
+Without the "nudge" the timestamp is always out by the sleep interval.